 Accident time of the day

 As for the accidents incurred took place at different times of the day, there is no significant variation in the increase rate of HD from 2000 to 2010.
 Yet the time slots of midnight to dawn lead the increase of FR in these ten years.
-Accidents occurred at that time are also more likely to be fatal, with leading HD of 1.6 and FR of 0.308 (see Figure 13).
-The intraclass correlation coefficients between fHDand fFRof different categories are shown in Table 7.
+Accidents occurred at that time are also more likely to be fatal, with leading HD of 1.6 and FR of 0.308 (see Figure 12).